Digital Photography Tips – How To Shoot Astrophotography For Beginner Photographers

 The PhotoPills App can assist you in the planning your night shots of the Moon, the Sun, The Milky Way and other Star Patterns.

 The PhotoPills App will tell you exactly where to stand, what direction to point, what time and date to shoot.
-Meta uses and Highly Recommends the PhotoPills App, which sells for Under $10!
+Meta Highly Recommends the PhotoPills App, which sells for Under $10!

-• Use an Intervalometer with the Camera’s Shutter Speed set to Bulb Mode.
+• Use an Intervalometer with the Digital Camera’s Shutter Speed set to Bulb Mode.

 • Install a fresh pair of AAA Lithium Batteries in the Intervalometer before using.